RamezCh/Introduction-to-Containers-Kubernetes-and-OpenShift-V2/README.md

 - kube-system namespace is present to hold some of these components.
 - Default namespace can be used to hold the users applications
+- Additional namespaces can be created to keep things separated, ex namespace for teams, projects, apps and so on..
+- Namespaces provide a scope for the name of objects.
+Each object has a name that must be unique for that resource type within that namespace.

+Labels are key/value pairs that can be attached to objects in order to identify those objects.
+They do not have to be UNIQUE.
+Labels area used to keep things grouped adn organized.

+This is where selectors come into play.
+Label selectors are the core grouping primitive in Kubernetes.
+They enable you to identify a set of objects.